CRPropa/CRPropa3/Installation.md

     make
     ```

-  **Note:** CMake automatically downloads a tarball with the interaction data.
-If the download fails, please manually download from the specified URL, rename the file to data.tar.gz and place it in the source folder before continuing with cmake.

 3. A set of unit tests can be run with ```make test```.
 If the tests are successful continue with ```make install``` to install CRPropa at the specified path, or leave it in the build directory.
 Make sure the environment variables are set accordingly: E.g. for an installation under $HOME/.local and using Python 2.7 set
     ```sh